 What is a Pre-kindergarten Partnership?

-A child care/Pre-K partnership is a collaboration between a public school Pre-K program and one or more quality-rated* child care programs to provide high-quality care and education to three- and four-year-old children.
-This is also called an “early learning partnership.”
+A child care/Pre-K partnership is a collaboration between a school district or charter school and one or more quality-rated* child care programs to provide high-quality care and education to three- and four-year-old children.
+Partners can establish a formal or informal partnership.

-*Texas Rising Star Three- and Four-Star providers are eligible for Pre-K partnerships.
-Visit this TEA web page for additional information.
+*Texas Rising Star Three- and Four-Star certified providers are eligible for Pre-K partnerships.